-Our office loves these customizable plastic Keep Cups ($9-$22).
-The reusable-tumbler company lets you choose the size and the colors of the cup, lid, band, and plug.
-However, we're dying to upgrade to the limited-edition cork-and-glass Keep Cup ($28).
+Our office loves these customizable Keep Cups ($28).
+The reusable-tumbler company lets you choose the size and the colors of the lid, band, and plug.
 Hurray for offsetting landfills in a bright way!

 Nielsen-Massey Vanilla Sugar